suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 - IV: h'11D40BB56C3836AD44B39835B3ABC7FC'
 - KEK: "aaaaaaaaaaaaaaaa"
 - KID: "kid-1"
-- Plaintext firmware (txt): "This is a real firmware image."
+- Plaintext (txt): "This is a real firmware image."
   (in hex): 546869732069732061207265616C206669726D7761726520696D6167652E

 The COSE_Encrypt structure, in hex format, is (with a line break inserted):